Omega 3 DHA Vegan

-The transformation of Omega 3 into EPA and DHA in the body
+The transformation of Omega 3 into DHA in the body: a random mechanism

-Alpha-Linolenic Acid (ALA) is an Omega 3 present in all vegetable oils and is the potential precursor of DHA.
+Alpha-Linolenic Acid (ALA) Omega 3 found in all vegetable oils is the potential precursor of DHA.

-This transformation in the body is nevertheless very weak (from 1 in average to 5% in good conditions) and very dependent on other factors (enzyme content, amount of Omega 6 in the body…).
-Studies report extremely low conversion levels (less than 0.05%) when these factors were unfavorable.
+This transformation in the organism is very low (from 2 to 5% in good conditions) and very dependent on other factors (content of enzymes and Omega 6 in the body).

-Health institutes consider in practice that less than 1% of ALA is converted into DHA, whereas this transformation rate is on average 10% from ALA to EPA: which explains why EPA supplementation is not compulsory when the vegetable oil intake is reasonably correct (with approx. 3/5 gram of ALA omega 3 /day: equivalent to two spoonful of colza oil).
+The national food safety agency (L’Anses) considers in practice that less than 1% of ALA is converted into DHA, whereas the average rate of conversion is 10% from ALA to EPA.
+This explains why EPA intakes are not necessary when the vegetable oil intake is correct.

-Furthermore, vegan diets are generally richer in Omega 6 (see last chapter) than omnivorous diets, which decrease the efficiency of ALA conversion to DHA.
-The risk of chronic sub-deficiency of DHA is real under these conditions, because the natural vegetarian diet cannot guarantee the coverage of these needs.
-For a long time, the vegans had to live with this weakness without solution to remedy it.
+In addition, vegan diets are generally richer in Omega 6 than omnivorous diets, which decreases the efficiency of the conversion of ALA to DHA.
+The risk of chronic sub-deficiency of DHA is real in these conditions, as the natural vegetarian diet cannot guarantee coverage of these needs.

-The end of the headache for vegans and vegetarians: DHA Algae extract
+The end of the puzzle for Vegans and vegans: Omega 3 DHA extracted from Algae

 But the impact of this craze is not neutral for the marine environment in the medium term.